 - For information about applying to the University of Washington, contact the Office of Admissions

 - If you are transferring to UW from a Washington State community college and you want to know what courses will transfer, please take a look at the UW Course Equivalencies for Community Colleges in Washington

 - To have your introductory biology courses from another school evaluated, please email an adviser and attach a syllabus that includes course content and a lecture schedule.

 The Department of Biology is currently the largest undergraduate major on the UW Seattle campus.
 The majors below provide training in biology at all levels, from introductory to highly advanced, and give students the opportunity to choose a curriculum that best suits their needs.
-Specific requirements for each curricular track can be viewed below:
+Specific requirements for each curricular track can be viewed on the main undergrad page.

 All qualified applicants to the Biology graduate program, for the Biology undergraduate major, or for employment as a UW employee in Biology (faculty, staff, postdoc, ASE, or hourly/student hourly position) will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, age, protected veteran or disabled status, or genetic information.

 The Graduate and Postdoc Program Committee, the Undergraduate Admissions Committee, and all search committees will review this policy before beginning deliberations and reviewing applications for admissions or employment.